agl-alexglopez/ccc/CONTRIBUTING.md

 Because this is a 3rd party library, we are responsible for avoiding undefined behavior and mysterious crashes from the user's perspective.
 This means checking any inputs to the user facing interface functions as non-NULL and valid for the operations we must complete.

 Every function has some way to return early.
 In the worst case we must return `NULL` early.
 In functions that let us return a result or status, we can return the type of error we encountered to the user and there are mechanisms in `types.h` for viewing or logging more detailed error messages.
 This library does not use `errno` style reporting and it does not crash the user program if compiled in release mode with any assert style mechanism.
+We also do not use an optional error reporting parameter to all functions.
+While this is a valid approach, it would detract from one of the design goals of this library: detailed initialization leads to cleaner container operations.
+Cluttering every container function call site with NULL parameters or allowing a container to provide a function that ignores errors is currently not a design priority.

 Using `assert` is only acceptable in this library code where internal invariants of the data structure are being checked and documentation for all functions must be written as if those asserts do not exist (they do not exist in releases).
 Asserts help in the development and testing stage rather than the user-facing releases.

 If an error can be checked and reported to the user in a meaningful way, there should be a direct if branch and return in the code rather than an assert.
 See the Entry Interface implementations in any of the associative containers for examples of this reporting style.
 There can still be improvements made to the current code in this regard.